 How to find the right research supervisor

 If you’re considering a Higher Degree by Research (HDR), know this: Choosing the right research supervisor and forging a strong and mutually respectful working relationship is critical to your success.
-Here, CDU’s Dean of Graduate Studies, Dr Simon Moss, provides his top tips for knowing when you’ve found the right research supervisor.
+Here, CDU’s Dr Simon Moss, provides his top tips for knowing when you’ve found the right research supervisor

 Over the years, I’ve had the privilege of working with many research supervisors and their students.
 I’ve seen time and again how important it is to have an effective research supervisor.
 Your research supervisor will help you define your project outline, tackle your research systematically and effectively, and provide support and encouragement to help you finish your degree on time.